-After two long months of an en suite with no flooring, we were finally able to get our new bathroom fitted and the transformation is fantastic, even if I do say so myself.
+After two long months of an en suite with no flooring, we were finally able to get our new bathroom fitted and the bathroom makeover is fantastic, even if I do say so myself.
 It has gone from a dated bathroom to a much more modern, spa style one, somewhere I can retreat to and de-stress, or at least that’s the dream.

 We opted for floor to ceiling tiles, definitely no carpet, all in the same creamy, brown shades.
 We originally found some we liked in B&Q but on a trip to Wickes to pick a kitchen there were some near identical tiles on offer in the entrance.
 The offer was so amazing that we ended up buying these ones there and then.